FedoraQt/MediaWriter/MAC.md

 ### Usage

-Download the .dmg file from the [Releases](../../releases) section of this page or [getfedora.org](https://getfedora.org), then open it.
+Download the .dmg file from the [Releases](../../releases) section of this page for the latest or [getfedora.org](https://getfedora.org/workstation/download/), then open it.
 The files downloaded from this page are not signed, which means you can get a prompt saying you won't be able to open them.

 To avoid this problem, two-finger click the "Fedora Media Writer" application and use the "Open" option as seen on the picture below.